Microsoft Azure prerequisites for Cloudera Data Engineering

 Set up an Azure Cloud Credential

-You must create the Azure provisioning credential for CDP prior to registering an environment.
-The credential allows CDP to access and provision a set of resources in your Azure account.
+You must create the Azure provisioning credential for Cloudera prior to registering an environment.
+The credential allows Cloudera to access and provision a set of resources in your Azure account.

 When working with an Azure environment, you can use the app-based credential to authenticate your Azure account and obtain authorization to create resources on your behalf.
 The app-based credential allows you to manually configure the service principal created within the Azure Active Directory.